 A validity opinion can help you to determine whether your competitor’s patent is likely to be enforceable against you, or whether your patent is likely to be enforceable against others.

 We provide validity opinions on Canadian patents and can arrange validity opinions for patents in other jurisdictions.
-Please contact us for a complimentary and confidential initial telephone appointment to learn more.
+Contact us now for a complimentary and confidential initial telephone appointment to learn more.

 - Can a competitor make small changes to my invention and avoid my patent?